 The modifications following the Ordinary Revision of the TPA (Stage 2) and its right of enforcement entered into force on 1 January 2019.
 This simplifies the population's access to medicinal products and improves the conditions for biomedical research and industry.

 The Federal Council has decided to implement the modifications to the Therapeutic Products Act (TPA) as of 1 January 2019.
 The Council transferred the dispatch on the amendment of the TPA to Parliament on 7 November 2012.
 The National Council and Council of States accepted the core elements of the Federal Council's draft, amended them in part and adopted the revised TPA in the final vote on 18 March 2016.

 Owing to the numerous legislative changes, the right of enforcement had to be comprehensively modified.
 Certain provisions (national recommendations on dosages of paediatric medicinal products, definitive arrangements for medicinal products approved by cantons) were already brought into force early in 2018.
 The Federal Council also decided to postpone the entry into force of the provisions in regard to the integrity, transparency and the obligation to pass on discounts.
 In fact, the public consultation of the implementation provisions revealed the need for a major overhaul of these ordinances (Ordinance on the integrity and transparency in the field of therapeutic products [OITTP] and adaptation of the Ordinance on Health Insurance).
-These provisions enter into force on 1 January 2020.
+These provisions entered into force on 1 January 2020.

 The modifications planned are aimed specifically at the following: